-- (1) "Correspondence" consists of form letters and electronic mail messages distributed by a member only to: - (A) its existing retail customers; and - (B) fewer than 25 prospective retail customers within any 30 calendarday period. - (2) "Institutional Sales Material" consists of any communication that is distributed or made available only to institutional investors. - (3) "Institutional Investor" means any: - (A) person described in Rule 3110(c)(4), regardless of whether that person has an account with an Association member; - (B) governmental entity or subdivision thereof; - (C) qualified plan, as defined in Section 3(a)(12)(C) of the Act, that has at least 100 beneficiaries;
+- (1) "Correspondence" consists of any written letter or electronic mail message distributed by a member to: - (A) one or more of its existing retail customers; and - (B) fewer than 25 prospective retail customers within any 30 calendar-day period. - (2) "Institutional Sales Material" consists of any communication that is distributed or made available only to institutional investors. - (3) "Institutional Investor" means any: - (A) person described in Rule 3110(c)(4), regardless of whether that person has an account with an NASD member;